concaoccc/TinyJob-MicroService/README.md

 # Introduction
-This repo is the codes for a [FHL project](https://hackbox.microsoft.com/hackathons/hackathon2023/project/29624).
+This repo is the codes for a toy job management system.
 In the project, we will implement a distributed task system.

 # Requirements
 - VS2022